rh-ecosystem-edge/recert/docs/design.md

-OLM has some annotation which for some reason contains the hash of one of the certificates, and because we changed the certificate, the hash no longer matches and so OLM becomes unhappy (and don't reconcile).
+OLM has some annotation which for some reason contains the hash of one of the certificates, and because we changed the certificate, the hash no longer matches and so OLM becomes unhappy (and doesn't reconcile).
 We have specialized code to handle this little quirk and re-calculate that hash to make OLM happy.

 ## Customizations